bytewizard42i/selectConnect_app_pro/README.md

-# 🃏 NoirCard: The Future of Safe Digital Networking
+# 🃏 NoirCard: The Future of Safe Networking and Contact Connections

 **Dear Judges,**